shiv060600/shiv060600/README.md

-I am a developer who started coding in high school (AP CS), I have built systems for school, professional roles, and personal ventures.
+I am a developer who started coding in high school (AP CS), I have written code for school, professional roles, and personal ventures.

 ***